Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Mapping table](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/MappingTable.png "[Mapping table]")

-This extension is used to map a fixed set of source attribute values to fixed destination attribute values differing from the source values.
+This extension is used to map a set of source attributes to fixed destination attributes.
 The destination values are assigned in the configuration.
-This extension is often used in the order import, for instance with the different shipping providers names in the store and Actindo.
+This extension is often used in the order import, for instance with different shipping providers names in a web shop and Actindo.

 ### Possible data type mappings